jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_manage_teams_voice_environment.md

     - **Bellevue Board Room**

 24. The next menu in the PowerShell script will provide a list of available licenses.
-Select the **MEETING_ROOM SKU**
+Select the **MEETING_ROOM SKU**.

+25. Choose **2** to proceed without any additional licenses.

 25. To provision the Exchange Room mailbox, choose **2** to provision the user in the cloud, then press Enter.